 Videos can convey more information and the recall factor for info and data presented in them is higher and stays longer with consumers, something that can’t be pulled off with just photos.
 In essence, video format allows the presentation of ideas in a more creative and personal way.

 The goal of presenting concepts with videos is to make things easier for the consumer of the content.
 One tool that is very successful in serving this purpose is Loom.

 What is Loom?

-Loom is a software solution that allows recording of quick or full-length videos meant for sharing and collaboration; it can also function as a messaging tool by allowing sharing of concepts and ideas and facilitating asynchronous discussions via snippets.
+Loom is a software solution that allows the recording of quick or full-length videos meant for sharing and collaboration; it can also function as a messaging tool by allowing the sharing of concepts and ideas and facilitating asynchronous discussions via snippets.

 Do you need to demonstrate how to use a new product that is scheduled to be launched soon?
 You can record a short video showcasing the product’s features and capabilities.

 Do you need to explain how to use a particular software?
 You can use Loom to create an application walkthrough.

 Are you a part of the coding team performing code review or debugging exercises?
 You can use Loom to do this exercise asynchronously.